 Squamous papilloma is also known with the name squamous cell papilloma.
 Squamous papilloma is a papilloma or a benign tumor-like outgrowth which develops from the squamous epithelial cells lining the surface of various organs and the skin.

-These squamous epithelial cells are flat cells that are present in the outermost layer of the skin, the respiratory passages, the oral cavity, anal canal, cervix, vagina, etc.
+These squamous epithelial cells are flat cells that are present in the outermost layer of the skin, the respiratory passages, the oral cavity, lowest part of alimentary canal, cervix, female genitalia, etc.